Discover the faces behind Yogisha | Photo: Suzanne Trooster

 Yogisha is more than a sustainable company.
 Behind the name hides passionate yogis who all live and breathe yoga.
 They love to help other yogis in one of our stores or ensure behind the scenes that online receives just as much care.
 We would like to show you the faces behind Yogisha in the blog series 'We are Yogisha'.

-Mother's Day is around the corner so let's start this series with 3 personal mother x yoga stories from our Yogisha yogi's Rosanne, Esther & Anthea.
+We start this series with 3 personal 'Mother & Yoga' stories from our Yogisha yogi's Rosanne, Esther & Anthea.

 Rosanne | A journey full of life and happiness

 I got pregnant with our daughter Lola India in, you guessed it, India.
 My husband Erwin and I are both yoga teachers and also work for Yogisha.
 If you have a thing for yoga, sooner or later you have to go to India.
 I did my first teacher training there in 2015, in Rishikesh, at the foot of the Himalayas.

 A few years later I wanted to show Erwin Rishikesh.
 It is such a beautiful, spiritual place.
 The mighty river Ganges, called Ma Ganga (Mother Ganges) by the Indians, flows through the town.
 We visited a Vedic astrologer there together, who announced Lola’s arrival.
 Very special, because at that time we were traveling and therefore not trying to get pregnant.
 But he was right, Lola came to us in India.

 Lola is now more than eighteen months old and we regularly practice yoga together.
 That is, I practice yoga and Lola tries to distract me.
 She finds the mat and the movement very interesting.
 If possible, she gives me a hug, a head massage, or gets in the way on the mat.
 So cute!
 But keeping the focus with such a toddler is difficult of course.
 A good exercise in equanimity haha!

 Esther | The apple does not fall far from the tree of life